5 lessons from 5 years at the beach

 At the beach, evidence of the force of nature is ever-present.
 With every tide and storm, the shoreline can change in big and small ways bringing beachfront houses precariously close to the waves.

 Even hikes on the beach need to account for changing tides to prevent getting trapped.
-Other forces of nature at the beach include intense sun, dangerous riptides, and biting insects.
+Other forces of nature at the beach include the intense sun, dangerous riptides, and biting insects.

 Beauty abounds – be on the lookout